Francois Pienaar: 1995 World Cup

-Pienaar is most famous for being captain of the first South Africa team to win the World Cup.
+Pienaar is most famous for being captain of the first South African team to win the World Cup.
 Prior to the World Cup in 1995, the Springboks were only seeded ninth and were not expected to dethrone the incumbent champions Australia, who had not lost a game in the preceding 12 months.

 During the tournament, South Africa defeated Australia, Romania, Canada, Western Samoa, and France.
-They then met New Zealand in the 1995 Rugby World Cup Final at Ellis Park Stadium.
+They then met New Zealand in the 1995 Rugby World Cup final at Ellis Park Stadium.
 Pienaar led the Springboks to a three-point victory with a drop goal from Joel Stransky.

 During the remarkable post-match presentation ceremony Nelson Mandela, wearing a Springbok jersey bearing Pienaar's number, presented him with the Webb Ellis Cup.
 During his acceptance speech, Pienaar made it clear that the team had won the trophy not just for the 60,000 fans at Ellis Park, but also for all 43,000,000 South Africans.

 Pienaar is portrayed by Matt Damon in the film Invictus, released in December 2009, which focuses on the story of the 1995 World Cup.